Noaaan/MythicWiki/docs/armor/palladium.md

 ---
 title: Palladium Armor
 project: mythicmetals
-summary: A summary of Palladium Armor stats and abilities.
+summary: A summary of armor made of Palladium.
+The armor protects you against fire, and also grants the wearer better vision and higher swim speeds in Lava.
 icon: palladium_armor.png
 ---